Controllability of Forward Stochastic Reaction--Convection--Diffusion Systems with Cascade Structure: Introduction and Main Results

-Unlike the controllability of coupled deterministic parabolic systems (see \cite{surveyAmmarKBGT, GonBurTer}), the systems \eqref{ass15cont} and \eqref{ass15} we consider involve three control inputs: \( u_1 \), which acts locally on the drift term of the first equation, and two additional controls, \( u_2 \) and \( u_3 \), which influence the diffusion terms globally.
-The inclusion of the controls \( u_2 \) and \( u_3 \) is essential due to the stochastic nature of the equations, where the Brownian motions introduce randomness in both equations.
-Additionally, the structure of the corresponding backward stochastic differential equations further complicates the controllability analysis.
-In particular, the second component of the solution, represented by the correction terms \( H \) and \( K \) in the backward system \eqref{adback4.77firstcontro}, plays a crucial role in ensuring the well-posedness of the system (see, e.g., \cite[Chapter 4]{lu2021mathematical}).
-However, these terms introduce additional complexity when applying Carleman estimates, which are commonly employed to prove controllability results, particularly in the context of scalar forward stochastic parabolic equations, as shown in \cite{tang2009null}.
+Unlike the controllability of coupled deterministic parabolic systems (see, e.g., \cite{surveyAmmarKBGT, GonBurTer}), the system \eqref{ass15cont} considered in our case involves three control inputs: \( f \), which acts locally on the drift term of the first equation, and two additional controls, \( g_1 \) and \( g_2 \), which influence the diffusion terms globally.
+The inclusion of the controls \( g_1 \) and \( g_2 \) is essential for two reasons: first, due to the stochastic nature of the equations, where the Brownian motions introduce randomness in both equations; and second, due to the Carleman method that we follow in Section~\ref{sec3}.
+Additionally, the structure of the corresponding adjoint backward stochastic differential equations further complicates the controllability analysis.
+In particular, the second component of the solution, represented by the correction terms \( H \) and \( K \) in the adjoint backward system \eqref{adback4.77firstcontro}, plays a crucial role in ensuring the well-posedness of the system (see, e.g., \cite[Chapter 4]{lu2021mathematical}).
+However, these terms introduce additional complexity when applying Carleman estimates, which are commonly employed to prove controllability results, particularly in the context of scalar forward stochastic parabolic equations, as shown in \cite{elgconvec23,tang2009null}.

-The assumption \eqref{assump1.3} (resp., \eqref{assump1.3ins}) is essential for proving Theorems \ref{thmm1.3insfirst} and \ref{thm1.2approx} (resp., Theorem \ref{thmm1.3ins}).
-If these assumptions are not satisfied, the controllability results may fail to hold.
-In particular, we now focus on the case where the null controllability result in Theorem \ref{thmm1.3insfirst} does not hold.
-A similar reasoning can be applied to Theorem \ref{thm1.2approx}, where we show that a unique continuation property may fail for some solutions of the adjoint equation \eqref{adback4.77firstcontro}.
-The same applies to Theorem \ref{thmm1.3ins}, as the insensitizing control problem \eqref{inspb} is equivalent to a classical null controllability problem (see Section \ref{sec2}).
-Thus, the failure of the assumptions \eqref{assump1.3} and \eqref{assump1.3ins} may lead to the non-existence of controllability results for coupled forward stochastic parabolic equations.
-Specifically, we present the following example:
+In this paper, we assume that conditions \eqref{assump1.3K21} and \eqref{assump1.3B21} are satisfied, since they are essential for the solvability of our control problems; see Remark~\ref{rmkk13} for further details.
+Assumption \eqref{assump1.3} plays a crucial role in the proofs of Theorems~\ref{thmm1.3insfirst} and~\ref{thm1.2approx}.
+If this assumption is not satisfied, the corresponding controllability results may fail to hold.
+In particular, we show that the null and approximate controllability results stated in Theorems~\ref{thmm1.3insfirst} and~\ref{thm1.2approx} no longer hold in the absence of this assumption.
+This illustrates that the failure of assumption \eqref{assump1.3} may lead to the non-existence of controllability properties for coupled forward stochastic parabolic equations.
+To this end, we present the following example: